telerik/maui-docs/knowledge-base/combobox-visual-states.md

 </telerik:RadComboBox>
 ```

->note If you want to apply visual states to the elements inside the drop-doww, set visual states inside the ComboBox `ItemTemplate` and `SelectedItemTemplate`.
+>note If you want to apply visual states to the elements inside the drop-down, set visual states inside the ComboBox `ItemTemplate` and `SelectedItemTemplate`.